FAQ: Evaluation and more

 - Resiliency factors.
 Coming from a “strengths perspective,” research has identified 11 resiliency factors taught in the curriculum that are in two categories: “personality related” factors that help a person be adaptive and “interpersonally related” factors, which are protective.
 The curriculum teaches essential life skills for individuals to improve relationships at home, work, school, and in the community.
 By learning these critical life skills, individuals increase confidence in their abilities and are more likely to succeed in work and life.

-Reference: "Research Challenge: Developing a Comprehensive Approach to Evaluating a Practice-Generated Extension Life Skills Curriculum for Hard-to-Reach Adults and Teens," 2006, R. Miller (PDF)
+Reference: "Research Challenge: Developing a Comprehensive Approach to Evaluating a Practice-Generated Extension Life Skills Curriculum for Hard-to-Reach Adults and Teens," 2006, R. Miller.

 The curriculum was pilot tested November 1998 through June 2000 in a new program called WorkWays™, helping welfare recipients in St. Louis transition from welfare to work.
 Rosilee Trotta, the curriculum's author, served as program director.
 This three-week program met federal requirements for training welfare recipients, providing instruction six hours per day, five days per week, for a total of 90 hours.
 By the time the program ended, WorkWays had impacted 193 people in St. Louis, with 145 completing the program.

-After WorkWays™ ended in June 2000, the curriculum was published by University of Missouri Extension under the new name, Tackling the Tough Skills™: A Curriculum Building Skills for Work and Life.
+- After WorkWays™ ended in June 2000, the curriculum was published by University of Missouri Extension under the new name, Tackling the Tough Skills™: A Curriculum Building Skills for Work and Life.
 Books have been purchased for use in a wide variety of organizations, agencies, schools, churches and educational programs from all 50 states and more than 25 countries and territories.
+The book was revised in 2008 and updated in 2015.
+This version, known as "CB 13," is for use with adults and older teens.

 back to top